sjappig/mldn-capstone/report/capstone_report.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Algorithms and Techniques

+#### Benchmark models

+In this project will be using two simple models which performance will be compared against our final model:

+ * Zero-hypothesis: Model that predicts always the same (first) label.

+ * Logistic regression: Linear model that "compresses" its output using logistic function.
+   For multilabel classification, multiple models are trained, each giving probability of one class.

+These models will use the same features as the final model.

+#### Mel-Frequency Cepstral Coefficients

+Mel-Frequency Cepstral Coefficients (MFCC) are a way to present spectral information of audio.
+They are usually calculated using short overlapping frames of audio.

+Normal cepstral coefficients present the change in the spectrum; by picking the first few cepstral coefficient we are able to capture the envelope of the spectrum.
+With MFCC, we are also taking account how human auditory system works by dividing the spectrum using Mel-scale, which approximates human hearing.

+Using MFCCs as features reduces the dimensionality of the problem, compared to raw audio.
+As they model the data similar manner as human hearing system, they should be able to capture relevant information that allows humans (and in this case, hopefully machines) to recognize the audio samples.

+#### Recurrent Neural Network

+Recurrent Neural Networks (RNN) are neural networks that use their output from the previous time step t-1 when calculating output for the timestep t.
+Also the errors are propagated through timesteps backwards.
+The chain rule that is used in all neural networks applies also here.

+Long Short-Term Memory (LSTM) units are building blocks for RNN that are able to learn over many time steps.
+LSTM responds to vanishing/exploding gradient problems which may occur in long sequences by provding the previous "internal state" of the unit as is to next timestep, and gating that state, input and output by "fuzzy" gates (i.e. if traditional logic gates can be seen as multiplication of 0 or 1, these gates multiply using value which is [0,1]).

+By using RNN, we are able to capture temporal information of audio samples.
+With LSTM, our model can learn dependencies which span over whole sequence (which are mostly 199 feature vectors long).

+#### Dropout, batch normalization and weight initialization

+Dropout is a regularization technique to neural networks.
+It sets some of the outputs of the previous layer to zero with some probability.
+This counters directly against overfitting, as the model discards data randomly and is this way pushed to learn latent variables.

+Batch normalization is method which helps relaxing tuning required for weights and learning rate (it is also reported to have other many other benefits).
+It is used to normalize input for activation function to have mean of 0 and variance of 1.

+For weight initializing orthogonal initializer is used.
+It has been reported to have positive effect on controlling vanishing/exploding gradients and in some cases also making the models to converge faster.

+#### Optimizer and learning rate

+#### Multi-label output and label weights

+Since the output for our models can have multiple labels, we will be using sigmoid activation for each output layer logit independently, and interpret the result as probability of corresponding class being present.
+If the probability is over 1/2, our final prediction is that the class is present, and vice versa.

+Label weights that are used to counter imbalanced distribution of classes are calcuated using class frequencies.

 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section:
 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
 - _Are the techniques to be used thoroughly discussed and justified?_